matronator/GlobalCollapse/README.md

 - Changed: Increase money rewards for missions
 - Changed: Darknet offers now change to a new one when vendor runs out of money
 - Minor fixes and modifications

-## [0.2.0] - 2020-06-24

-- Mobile pop-up informing that the site is PWA compatible and instructions how to install
-- Added: Russian translation (by [pase80](https://vk.com/pase80))
-- Added: Leaderboard with all player, not just top 10
-- Added: News page
-- Added: Account settings
-  - Timezone preferences
-  - Email settings
-- Added: Assault statistics
-- Added: Land upgrades
-  - Players can now upgrade their lands to get more building slots
-- Changed: Assaults page and player detail
-- Various updates and minor fixes

 More in [CHANGELOG.md](CHANGELOG.md)